scaleway/terraform-provider-scaleway/docs/resources/rdb_instance.md

 # scaleway_rdb_instance

--> **Note:** This terraform resource is flagged beta and might include breaking change in future releases.

 Creates and manages Scaleway Database Instances.
 For more information, see [the documentation](https://developers.scaleway.com/en/products/rdb/api).

 ## Examples